gtauzin/metaLBM/README.md

 - The [solver/src/core](solver/src/core) directory contains core source code describing the framework and the physics.
 - The [solver/src/omp](solver/src/omp) directory contains a serial or shared memory parallelisation version of the LBM algorithm.
-Activate it by passing the flags `-D=ON` or `-DOMP=ON` to cmake.
+Activate it by passing the flags `-DSERIAL=ON` or `-DOMP=ON` to cmake.
 - The [solver/src/mpi](solver/src/mpi) directory a distributed memory or an hybrid parallelisation version of the LBM algorithm.
 Activate it by passing the flags `-DMPI=ON`